 1930 Alfa Romeo Mille Miglia poster

-1930 Alfa Romeo Mille Miglia poster.
-This poster celebrates the fourth year in which this event was held.
-I first stumbled upon a picture of this lovely Vittorio Jano designed Alfa Romeo 1750 some years ago in an Italian Alfa Romeo book and wanted to use the image as a reference for a new poster.
-But I needed some background information about the car’s achievements to feed me ideas how I might build the design, and not being an Italian speaker I looked to the internet.
+This 1930 Alfa Romeo Mille Miglia poster celebrates the fourth year in which the event was held.
+I first stumbled upon a picture of this lovely Vittorio Jano designed Alfa Romeo 1750 some years ago in an Italian Alfa Romeo book.
+I immediately decided to use the image as a reference for a new poster.
+But I needed some background information about the car’s achievements.
+To find ideas how I might build the design, and not being an Italian speaker, I looked to the internet.

-As is my custom whenever I formulate a composition for a Mille Miglia poster, I like to place the drama in the open countryside to concentrate on the cars and the headline text, as posters are supposed to do, retaining simplicity so that their message can be taken in at a glance.
-Many paintings that attempt to recreate the race will feature cars racing through the towns and villages of Northern Italy, but I find this a distraction from the immediacy of my posters.
+As is my custom whenever I formulate a composition for a Mille Miglia poster, I like to place the drama in the open countryside to concentrate on the cars and the headline text, as posters are supposed to do.
+By this method I retain simplicity so that their message can be taken in at a glance.
+Many paintings that attempt to recreate the race will feature cars racing through the towns and villages of Northern Italy.
+But I find this a distraction from the immediacy of my posters.

 This particular Alfa Romeo Mille Miglia poster has been my most popular design by a considerable distance and is still selling well.

 You can view this poster in our shop HERE.

 You might also be interested in the 1936 Alfa Romeo Mille Miglia poster HERE.